GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/09.181-190/07.The-Lord-Is-Coming/docs.md

 The herald note of jubilee,
 The herald note of jubilee.

-Refrain:
-The Lord is coming, let this be
-The herald note of jubilee,
-The herald note of jubilee.

 3.
 The Lord is coming, swift and sure
 And all His judgements shall endure,
 And none can hope to escape His wrath,
 Who walk not in the narrow path.
-Refrain:
-The Lord is coming, let this be
-The herald note of jubilee,
-The herald note of jubilee.

 Refrain:
 The Lord is coming, let this be
 The herald note of jubilee,